MaxSteven/imagecompare/README.md

-# imagecompare
-Fork of TwentyTwenty image comparison
+Fork of the twentytwenty image comparison script.

+- [x] Modified to fix the image load bug
+- [x] Allows comparison of up to 4 images

+Not my work, just need a place to upload this.